mprires/SlicerMOOSE/README.md

 ## The official Slicer Extension of MOOSE 3.0

-MOOSE is a tool for automatic organ segmentation from CT images.
+MOOSE (Multi-organ objective segmentation) is a data-centric AI solution that generates multilabel organ segmentations to facilitate systemic TB whole-person research

 ## Available Segmentation Models 🧬